 Everyone looks forward to a holiday or vacation from school or work.
 While we recommend you put aside time every day for learning a new language, you can take breaks.
 Sustaining your learning schedule is the most important thing, after all.
 So which days would you choose to take off?

 There are plenty of public holidays observed in Thailand, with many more religious and government-focused ones.
 Regional holidays are also not uncommon due to the diverse population of the country.
-All of this makes for an interesting year with lots of different celebrations, from splashing with water on Songkhran to visiting temples on Asahna Bucha.
+All of this makes for an interesting year with lots of different celebrations, from splashing with water on Songkran to visiting temples on Asahina Bucha.